Advance Your Career With a Concordia BSN

 You can complete the supplemental Nursing form within the admissions application portal.
 Admission into the Nursing program requires a minimum natural science GPA of 3.0 and a pre-nursing requirements cumulative GPA of 3.0.

-The baccalaureate degree in nursing and the master’s degree in nursing at Concordia University Texas are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree in nursing degree in nursing at Concordia University Texas are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Our School of Nursing is approved by the Texas Board of Nursing (BON), a state entity that provides approval for more than 200 nursing education programs.
 Established in 1909, the mission of the Texas BON is to protect the public from unsafe nursing practices.
 Students successfully completing Concordia's School of Nursing program are eligible for licensure as a Registered Nurse (RN) in Texas after passing the NCLEX-RN exam.